The Joker filmed in New York and New Jersey

 New York has had a competitive tax credit in place for many years now, while New Jersey unveiled their scheme 2019.

 New York provides a 30% tax credit to feature film & TV productions that shoot at least 75% in the state.
 New Jersey’s Film & Digital Media Tax Credit Programme offers film & TV series up to 37% tax credit.
-An additional 5% uplift is applied if shooting in certain countries, and a further 2% is applied if productions provide evidence of a tangible diversity plan.
+An additional 5% uplift is applied if shooting in certain counties, and a further 2% is applied if productions provide evidence of a tangible diversity plan.

 Not Logged in